 Michael B. Kimberly

-Michael Kimberly briefs and argues complex appeals and dispositive motions with primary focus on the antitrust laws, environmental law, and constitutional law.
-He has argued nine appeals in courts throughout the country, including before en banc sittings of the Second and Eleventh Circuits; and has filed over 100 appellate briefs before the Supreme Court and all thirteen federal courts of appeals.
-According to Reuters (2014), Michael is among “a small cluster of specialists” and “the top handful of lawyers in America” who are “extraordinarily adept at getting cases before the Supreme Court.”
+Michael Kimberly briefs and argues complex appeals and trial-court motions with primary focus on the antitrust laws, environmental law, and constitutional law.
+He has argued appeals in courts throughout the country, including twice in the United States Supreme Court, three times before the en banc courts of appeals, and numerous other times in the Second, Fourth, Sixth, Seventh, Eighth, and Ninth Circuits, and various state courts.
+In all, Michael has written and filed over 200 briefs in the Supreme Court and all 13 federal courts of appeals.